mailjet/wordpress-mailjet-plugin-apiv3/readme.txt

 7. Configure abandoned cart notifications for WooCommerce

 == Upgrade notice ==
+= 5.3.6 =
+* Fixed error with Double opt-in and CF7 plugin

 = 5.3.5 =
 * Fixed error when new user in WP was unsubscribed in the contact list